 Q: Are there certain foods that we are targeting with these food defense plans?

 Newkirk: No, on the contrary.
 One food is not inherently more at risk than another.
 It’s the processes that are the drivers of vulnerability.

 Q: Can you give me an example of a vulnerability?

 Newkirk: Yes.
 Examples include an open access hatch on a large liquid food storage silo or a very large mixing vat that is open without a lid.
 But keep in mind that these aren’t automatically vulnerabilities—it depends on the assessment carried out by the facility.

 Q: I understand that the main components of the rule stem from more than 15 years of working with industry.
 Does that mean the requirements are familiar to industry?

 Woody: For the most part, yes.
 We began focusing on food defense back in 2001, working with other federal and state agencies that protect food.
 Assessing vulnerabilities and putting in place preventive measures to address them are familiar steps to the food industry.
 A presidential directive was issued in 2004 to require FDA and the U.S. Department of Agriculture to conduct food defense vulnerability assessments with industry.
 As a result, we’ve had some time to learn what works and what doesn’t, and industry has played a major role in developing that knowledge.
 In fact, the main requirements of the rule come from our collaborative efforts with industry.

-The chapters of the current draft guidance are intended to help industry better understand:
+The revised draft guidance (which includes the first two installments) is intended to help industry better understand:

 - the components of the food defense plan;